 Learning Management Systems and eLearning on the Rise

 Learning management system trends in 2021 is a continuation of similar trends that occurred in 2020.
-The coronavirus pandemic changed the marketing landscape and the norms of conducting in-person business.
+Additionally, the coronavirus pandemic changed the marketing landscape and the norms of conducting in-person business.
 As a result, eLearning and learning management systems have become an integral part of a growing business.
-Employees need continuous training, students must adapt quickly to online learning, and learning management systems need to be able to deliver.
+Therefore, employees need continuous training, students must adapt quickly to online learning, and learning management systems need to be able to deliver.

 eLearning Instructors Will Need More Training